duld/learningGolang/notes.md

 ### Map
 A map is a key value store, where a unique key is used when looking up the value.
 Think Dictionary.
 The order of values in a map is not stored, and they can be returned in any order.

+### Struct
+A struct is a data structure that aggregates values of different types together.

+### Embedded Structs
+We can embed different types inside of our own struct.
+By including a type as a nameless parameter within another type, the exported parameters and methods defined on the embedded type are accessible through the ebedding type.
+The compiler deides on this by using a technique called __promotion__.

+* __promotion:__
+  * The exported properties and methods of the embedded type are promoted to the embedding type.